PfandAhter/modernbank-transaction-service/README.md

 - Enable required infrastructure services (MySQL, Kafka, Redis) locally or via containers before exercising the endpoints.
 - Kafka topic names, Feign client routes, and caching options are all customizable through `application.yml`.
 - Use the `MapperService` utilities to convert between entities, models, and DTOs when extending the service.

-## License
-This project does not currently declare a license.
-Add one before distributing the code.